-Greenbrier Learning Center's mission is to promote education, youth leadership and strong families through structured enrichment programs beyond the school day.
+Aspire!
+Afterschool Learning mission is to promote education, youth leadership and strong families through structured enrichment programs beyond the school day.
 Utilizing a community-driven approach, we foster academic achievement and personal growth among our after-school students, act as a resource for youth and adults, and increase collaboration among service providers in Northern Virginia.

-The Greenbrier Learning Center (GBLC) works with the children and families of the Columbia Heights West and Village Pike Neighborhoods at two site, Greenbrier Baptist Church and Virginia Gardens Apartments, and serves children from Carlin Springs, Campbell, Claremont, and Randolph Elementary schools.
-Through its afterschool program, Learning ROCKS!, GBLC provides academic support through tutorials, homework help, and other activities that challenge the children to learn and explore new subjects.
+Aspire!
+Afterschool Learning (Aspire!) works with the children and families of the Columbia Heights West and Village Pike Neighborhoods at three sites, Arlington Mill Community Center, Buchanan Gardens Apartments and Virginia Gardens Apartments, and serves children from Carlin Springs, Campbell, Claremont, Barcroft and Randolph Elementary schools.
+Through its afterschool program, Learning ROCKS!, Aspire! provides academic support through tutorials, homework help, and other activities that challenge the children to learn and explore new subjects.
 Learning ROCKS!

 also focuses on strengthening the interpersonal skills of the children and giving them hands-on experiences.

 Learning ROCKS!
 Summer Camp fills the gaps between the end of school, summer school, and the new school year with three sessions of camps.
 The curriculum is developed to meet the needs of the children enrolled in the program.
 The camps provide a safe place for the children to be, as well as academically enriching activities, social interaction, and exposure to the community around them through field trips and guest speakers.